 We have a sophisticated billing system which allows several customer options.
-Some of these may be selected when setting up an account.
-Some require you to contact our accounts department to change them.
+Some of these may be selected when setting up an account, but contact our accounts department to make any changes you need.

 Some services are provided on an ongoing basis.
 For these you are billed periodically, normally in advance on the first day of the period covered by the bill.
 We can insist on calendar monthly bills if we wish, but this would normally be if we are having problems with your payments being made on-time.
 We can also invoice you several days before the period starts.

 The following billing periods are available.
 They relate to all services on the account.
 We recommend calendar monthly.

 When a service starts or ends your bill may be for a partial period, e.g. 1.5 months, so as to align to the selected billing cycle.
 When working out how many months a period is, we work on whole days.
 Part days count as a whole day.
 For billing cycles based on calendar months, each day is considered as a part of its month - i.e. 1/28th or 1/29th of February.
 For billing based on weeks, each day or part is 1/7th of a week.
 For lunar billing, lunar months are considered 29 or 30 days based the full moon being the first day of the lunar month, and so each day is 1/29th or 1/30th of its lunar cycle.